PGCE with QTS full time with salary

 The Primary SCITT team will be co-ordinating the recruitment process with

 their partnership school head teachers.
 You will lead a 30-minute teaching activity and be interviewed in a partnership school.
 If this this is successful, you will be invited to attend a task day.

 At the task day you will undertake a short written task to gauge your fundamental English skills and a group task focused on interpersonal skills.

 How school placements work

-When applying for the salaried route, it is very advisable to have the support of a school that can offer you a placement, including meeting the necessary contribution to your salary.
+When applying for the salaried route, you should have the support of a school that can offer you a placement and cover the costs of your salary and tuition.
 There may be a very small number of salaried places available through lead schools, however competition for these is likely to be very high.
 Trainees spend approximately 29 weeks on school placement.
 Most of this is in the main placement school in the autumn and summer terms, with at east 6 weeks in the spring term in a contrasting school.

-To be eligible for a place on the salaried course you must have the support of a school who is willing to make contributions towards your salary.
+To be eligible for a place on the salaried course you must have the support of a school who is willing to pay your salary.